auspham/SeptNotes/W9-lec9a.md

 #### Extract class

-When a class has too many methods and data create a new class and move the necessary methods and fields
+When a class has too many methods and data, create a new class and move the necessary methods and fields

 - Decide how to split the responsibilities
 - Create a new class with the split-off responsibilities
 - Use Move methods and Fields as necessary

-> Classes often grow over time,, often become too complicated
+> Classes often grow over time, often become too complicated
 >
 > A class with many operation and data is not cohesive
 >